How To Build Confidence and Self-Esteem for A Better You

 Believing in yourself, your abilities, and your ideas.

-A suggestion you have in class is a good one.
-You want to learn a new song your band wants to perform.
-You know you can ask someone out without getting cold feet.
+Knowing a suggestion, you have in class is a good one, feeling like you can learn a new song your band wants to perform, or knowing you can ask someone out without getting cold feet.

 What is Self-Esteem?